swch/slate/source/includes/_session.md

 GET /cardsavr_users/:id/credential_grant

 ### Description
 Returns a credential grant for specified user.
 This grant can be included with an authorize endpoint call ONCE within three minutes of being created.
+Grants can also be hydrated into a cardholder response.
+Frequently grants are issued immediately following the creation of a cardholder, so this is a common workflow.

 ## Update user password